**Contains Affiliate Links**

 - Photocopied my passport, credit cards, and contact phone numbers for my family in case I lost everything.
 I also kept a copy on me and emailed a copy to myself.

-I stayed in Airbnb and HomeAway apartment rentals in Cassis, Bonnieux, Sarlat, Beynac-et-Cazenac, Arcachon, and Paris.
+I stayed in Airbnb and HomeAway apartment rentals in Cassis, Bonnieux, Carcassonne, Sarlat, Beynac-et-Cazenac (photo shown above), Arcachon, and Paris.
 All included free or low-cost parking (except Paris where I didn’t need parking).
 The rest of the accommodations were in B and Bs or hotels.
 I was happy with all my accommodations.
-(Contact me if you would like more information about the Airbnb or Home Away apartments I rented).
+Here are links to the various properties:

 Paris Apartment Rental Difficulties